danawoodman/django-flatpages-plus/README.markdown

 ## Usage

-1. Install django-flatpages-plus by either running `setup.py`, putting it on your `PythonPath`.
+1. Install django-flatpages-plus by either running `setup.py`, or somehow putting it on your `PythonPath`.
+I recommend installing with [PIP](http://pip.openplans.org/) in a [virtualenv](http://pypi.python.org/pypi/virtualenv) (and using [virtualenvwrapper](http://www.doughellmann.com/projects/virtualenvwrapper/) to make things easier for you).

+        pip install django-flatpages-plus

 1. Add `flatpages_plus` to `INSTALLED_APPS`: